 At the last possible second, he leaps out.
 First he fires his musket and then his pistols at almost point-blank range, killing two and mortally wounding another.

-About 4 hours later when the British disappear in the distance, the Menotomy town people and Minute Men come out collect their wounded and dead.
+About 4 hours later when the British finally disappear in the distance, the Menotomy town people and Minute Men come out collect their wounded and dead.

 They are sure they'll find Sam Whittemore's body since a number of them witnessed his fight.